DevExpress/devextreme-documentation/api-reference/40 Common Types/05 charts/AxisScaleType.md

 ---
 ---
 ##### shortDescription
-Specifies the type of the argument axis.
-Specifies the type of the value axis.
-Specifies the required type of the argument axis.
-Specifies the required type of the value axis.
+Specifies the type of the axis.

 ---
 <!--